by Arden Mahlberg of Christian colonizer ancestry

 - Formulate studies and statements that acknowledge the harm that was done with campaigns to Christianize people.

 - Now, when something is dangerous, we clearly label it and give instructions, so harm is not done.
 A thorough effort can be undertaken to identify texts in the Christian bible that are harmful and contribute to Christian religious intolerance.
-One idea is to then have Bible publishers mark these passages clearly in the Bible with the advice to not take the passage as guidance for today.
+(A thorough list for this topic can be found in The Great Evil, by Chris Mato Nunpa, PhD, appendix A, B, and C.) One idea is to then have Bible publishers mark these passages clearly in the Bible with the advice to not take the passage as guidance for today.
 This is a responsible step to prevent further harm from these stories.

 - Support efforts to counteract laws and legal precedent based on the Doctrine of Discovery.